Since I have been distributing free Linux disks, through the National Capital FreeNet office. I do this for two reasons:

 There are lots more reasons explained in detail at Why Linux Is Better.

 Linux Distributions Available

-There are over 300 freely available Linux distributions.
+There are about 300 freely available Linux distributions.
 Over the last number of years I have supplied disks for a number of different ones.
 In addition to our Best of Free Windows Software DVD, for I am going to concentrate on supplying:

-- Puppy Linux - the 32-bit operating system for older computers and users on dial-up
+- Puppy Linux - the 32-bit operating system for older computers and users on dial-up.

 - DBAN - data destruction disk - for wiping hard drives